sparkflows/sparkflows-docs/docs/user-guide/variables-macros/macros/application_connection_macros.rst

 Macros in Application Connection
 ==================

-**Macros** can be accessed by the Sparkflows Application Connections as well.
-They can be added to any of the fields while Add/Edit of connection.
-These macros are associated to Credential Store of Type **Local** only.
+**Macros** can also be accessed by the Sparkflows Application Connections.
+They can be added to any field during the Add/Edit process of a connection.
+These macros are specifically associated to the Credential Store of type '**Local**' only.

-Macros that Sparkflows supports for Application Connection
+Macros that Sparkflows Supports for Application Connection
 ++++++++++++++++++++++++++++++

 .. list-table::